jshrdt/aics-project/notes/lognotes.md

 - run more epochs on GPU (GitHub sync); compare architecture with paper (p6ff)
 - look at params
 - torch seed!
+- add threshold keyword for test evaluation

+Performance seeded
+Performance
+Accuracy: 90.24%
+Precision: 92.14%
+Recall: 87.98%
+F1-Score: 90.01%

+Varying threshold for 0/1 decision (previously 0.5), 'fairly good' performance is easy to achieve, so task does not seem to be particularly difficult?

+Performance with thresh 0.1
+Accuracy: 74.09%
+Precison: 66.24%
+Recall: 98.22%
+F1-Score: 79.12%
+Could make a plot from this! - done!

+#### Next:
+- architecture experiments?
+- data bias?
+- attention?
+Cf repos Maria